Cu1us/cu1us.github.io/index.markdown

 </p>

 <br>
-*Anchor's lament is an ocean-themed autobattler for Mobile/PC where you build teams of fish with synergizing abilities to fight opponents from across the world in rhythm-based combat.*
+*Anchor's lament is an ocean-themed autobattler for Mobile/PC where you build teams of fish with synergizing abilities to fight opponents from across the world in automatic rhythm-based combat.*

 <br>

 When my first year at Yrgo ended and the summer break begun, I was **offered work at Imperial Playgrounds** to start up a new, **smaller mobile game project**.
-I handled all the programming for the project alone during the summer, and when I went back to Yrgo afterwards, other programmers were assigned to continue on my work.
+I handled all the programming for the project alone during the summer, and when I went back to Yrgo afterwards, other programmers were assigned to continue on my work where I left off, once the entire game framework had been set up.

 During the project I learned so much about Unity and C#, and I am incredibly satisfied with the work I left the team with.
 The experience of taking on another serious project and **designing future-proof systems** for the game that need to hold up **even long after I'm gone** has been super fun, not to mention valuable.